okke/elmo/doc/functions.md

 ```

 As soon as a return statement is found, execution will halt and the value specified
-by the return statement is return to the caller.
+by the return statement is returned to the caller.

 ## Pipe function results

 Elmo supports piping of function calls.
 This means that the result of a function
-is used as argument for the next function.
-One of the best usages is to build
+is used as an argument for the next function.
+One of the best examples of this feature building
 complex boolean expression without having function calls in functions calls in functions calls.

 ```elmo